0

 Estimated Time: 8 – 10 Hours

-The grand-daddy of best hikes in Big Bend, the South Rim Loop has it all: mountain summits, harsh deserts, shady canyons, and unbeatable views of the South Rim of Chisos Basin.
+The grand-daddy of hikes in Big Bend, the South Rim Loop has it all: mountain summits, harsh deserts, shady canyons, and unbeatable views of the South Rim of Chisos Basin.

 This loop combines the steep Pinnacles Trail, Emory Peak, Boot Springs and South Rim and Laguna Meadows Trail into a massive 15 Mile Loop (12 Miles if you skip the spur trail to Emory Peak) that is NOT for the faint of heart.

-The trail has numerous backcountry and primitive campground sites, making it a popular backpacking loop, although fit and speedy day hikers can finish the loop in 8 – 10 hours.
-As with all desert hikes, water is unavailable here, so plan to bring plenty to sustain you over the nearly 3,200 feet of elevation gain.
+As with all desert hikes, water is not available along the trail here, so plan to bring plenty to sustain you over the nearly 3,200 feet of elevation gain.

 Bears are frequently seen in this area, as well as the occasional mountain lion, so stay alert and consider carrying bear spray.